POETSII/tinsel/README.md

 multicasting in software.
 A single mailbox can be shared between several cores, reducing the size of the on-chip network needed connect the mailboxes together.

+We have found that automatic termination detection can significantly simplify application development in pure message-passing systems such as Tinsel.
+Therefore, Tinsel provides an efficient distributed termination-detection primitive in hardware which, as well as detecting convergence in asynchronous applications, can be used to advance time in synchronous ones.

 Fundamental to POETS is the ability to scale the hardware to an arbitrary number of cores, and hence we must exploit multiple FPGAs.
 The inter-board serial communication links available on modern FPGAs